talkable/talkable-docs/source/android_sdk/integration/standalone.rst

   import com.talkable.sdk;
   ...

-  Talkable.registerOrigin("TKBLAffiliateMember");
+  AffiliateMember member = null;
+  Talkable.registerOrigin(Talkable.Origins.AFFILIATE_MEMBER, member);
   ...

 .. note::

   Make sure you have at least one live “SA” campaign with a default tag inside Talkable Site

-Note that `params` are empty, in this case user will see the :ref:`Advocate Signup Page <campaigns/views/affiliate_members_new>`, which is used to collect the user’s email address.
+Note that `member` is empty, in this case user will see the :ref:`Advocate Signup Page <campaigns/views/affiliate_members_new>`, which is used to collect the user’s email address.
 Your application may already know/have access to the user’s email, if so, you should pass this parameter which will automatically skip the SignUp Page in the